chaitanya-code24/whareiq/README.md

 **WhareIQ** is a **semantic SQL and data warehouse intelligence engine** that allows users to query structured databases using **natural language**, while guaranteeing **deterministic, explainable, and secure execution**.

-Unlike typical LLM-based analytics tools, WhareIQ is designed as a **pure semantic query engine** for business intelligence **no vector databases, no embeddings, no document RAG, and no probabilistic answers**.
+Unlike typical LLM-based analytics tools, WhareIQ is designed as a **pure semantic query engine** for business intelligence — **no vector databases, no embeddings, no document RAG, and no probabilistic answers**.

-Natural Language → Semantic Plan → SQL → Secure Execution → Trusted Data
+**Natural Language → Semantic Plan → SQL → Secure Execution → Trusted Data**

 All results are generated directly from the **source-of-truth database**.